dlevsha/nasgrate/README.md

 Nasgrate is a console utility that let you organise database schema migration process at a consistent and easy way.
 It supports mysql, mssql, postgresql, oracle and other databases (you can find informaton [here](http://php.net/manual/en/pdo.drivers.php) )

+The key features:

+- native SQL syntaxes for migrations
+- automatically generate migrations based on saved database states (you no need write migrations manualy, right now for MySQL database only, but I plan to add support for PostgreSQL, MS SQL and Oracle databases later).
+- have handsome interface to view saved migrations

 Requirements
 ------------